Integrated Described Video (IDV)

 IDV on AMI

 AMI is a proud supporter of media accessibility and uses IDV in all of its original television programs.
-Check out our catalogue of shows.
+Check out our shows.